-Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) In-Network: SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met. \$15 copay for each Medicare-covered supervised exercise therapy session.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Transportation services In-Network: Non-emergency, non-medical transportation coverage is provided for routine transportation to medical appointments and medical facilities within the service area. \$0 copay for up to 20 one- way trips to plan approved locations every year.
+Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) In-Network: SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.The SET program must: \$30 copay for each Medicare-covered supervised exercise therapy session.
+Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Prior authorization required.
+Transportation services In-Network: Non-emergency, non-medical transportation coverage is provided for routine transportation to medical appointments and medical facilities within the service area. \$0 copay for up to 20 one- way trips every year to plan-approved locations.
 Limited to medical appointments and medical facilities within the service area.